Curriculum overview

 Coaching & reflection

-1. In peer sessions students can share what they are struggling with in their projects or team.
-Students help each other in identifying underlying behavioral patterns and values and formulating appropriate actions;
+In peer sessions, you can share what you are struggling with in your projects or team.
+You and your peers will assist each other in identifying underlying behavioral patterns and values, as well as formulating appropriate actions.

-2. In Individual sessions, a Collective Futures coach guides students in learning more about themselves, formulating learning objectives for the program and finding their own path, within the minor and beyond.
+In individual sessions, a Collective Futures coach guides you in learning more about yourself, formulating learning objectives for the program, and finding your own path, within the minor and beyond.

 Sports

-In cooperation with the University Sports Centre (USC) a sport program is specially developed for Collective Futures.
-Every week the schedule contains two hours in which students participate in a range of sports sessions focused on team building and personal development.
+In cooperation with the University Sports Centre (USC) a sport program is specially developed for you.
+Every week the schedule contains two hours in which you will participate in a range of sports sessions focused on team building and personal development.
 The sports program:

 1. Offers a special setting for further skills training;